mendix/docs/content/refguide/sap/sap-data-models.md

 ### 2.2 Service Root

 The module contains a constant whose value is the service root of the OData service.
-For the **Check Price and Availability for Field Sales Representative** this is the constant SRA016_PRICE_AVAIL_SRV and has the value `https://www.sapfioritrial.com/sap/opu/odata/sap/SRA016_PRICE_AVAIL_SRV`.
+For example, the **GWSAMPLE_BASIC** data model, generated from the SAP Catalog Service using the SAP OData model Creator has a Service Root which is the constant GWSAMPLE_BASIC which has the value `https://sapes5.sapdevcenter.com:443/sap/opu/odata/iwbep/GWSAMPLE_BASIC`.

 ### 2.3 Entity Set Names